alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2024-08-05-rule-on-voting-the-kuffar-in-elections.md

 locale: en
 category: [fatwas,politics]
 note: true
-excerpt: "Never will Allah grant to the disbelievers a way to triumph over the believers."
+summary: "Never will Allah grant to the disbelievers a way to triumph over the believers."
 group1: true
 ---